israfiel-a/stormsinger/CONTRIBUTING.md

 ```

 Note that no update version is required for global variables.
 They're simply not consequential enough to require it--the only changes would be name changes, and documenting that would be rather ridiculous.

 ---

-### Community
-I expect the community this game fosters to be civil and mature.
-I am no manner of "fun police", but things like racism, homophobia, transphobia, or any other -phobia are not going to be tolerated, and will result in a warning, and if the behavior continues a permanent ban from participating in any official spaces.

-#### Hostility
-Please do try to remove unnecessary hostility from your messages.
-There is absolutely no need for the incredibly hostile environment that the modern internet seems to have become.
-If someone is being hostile to you, just report them to a moderator on whatever platform and move on with your life.
-You do not have to win arguments with people you've never met--you're just wasting time better spent programming.

-#### Topicality
-Try to stay on topic.
-The occasional tangent doesn't matter much, but whole ass conversations should be kept to private things like DM/PMs.
-This is a community for Stormsinger, not for random discussions.
-We are not a debate team.

----